juliangruber/browser-run/README.md

 * `input`: Input type.
 Defaults to `javascript`, can be set to `html`.

 If only an empty string is written to it, an error will be thrown as there is nothing to execute.

+If you call `window.close()` inside the script, the browser will exit.

 ### run#stop()